 Many franchise agreements have the license costs built into the royalty fee.
 However, there may be situations where this term will pop up and thus the franchisee needs to understand what it applies to in the agreement.

 This is where it really gets overwhelming.
 Almost every franchise agreement requires the franchisee to conduct marketing in spreading the value of the brand or franchise name.
-So often a marketing fee is included because the franchiser manages the marketing and advertising for the franchises.
+Often a marketing fee is included because the franchiser manages the marketing and advertising for the franchises.
 In many situations the fee is broken down into two elements.
 The first is the national or regional campaign fee and the second is the local market fee.
 As an example, Dairy Queen has a percentage of sales associated with a national campaign to advocate its name and products.
 In addition, a local market campaign is conducted within the television zone.
 Those stores within that zone must contribute an advertising percentage of sales to this campaign.
 The national organization provides the commercial material and the local TV station adds in the list of local stores for patrons to visit.

 This fee structure ranges from 2 to 5% depending on the nature of the industry and the number of franchisees involved.
 In some agreements, a flat monthly fee exists along with a percentage of sales.